 Works are underway in St Albans as part of the Sunbury Line Upgrade.

-As part of the $2.1 billion Sunbury Line Upgrade, a range of enhancements will enable bigger, more modern trains to run more frequently on the line once the Metro Tunnel is complete.
-This includes a new substation in St Albans.
+As part of the Sunbury Line Upgrade, a range of enhancements will be delivered to allow bigger, more modern trains to run more frequently on the line once the Metro Tunnel is complete.
+Construction of two new electrical substations are part of essential rail power upgrades happening in St Albans.

 Click on any image to enlarge it and then use the arrows or your keyboard to scroll through the gallery.

 Below is an artist impression of the new St Albans Road substation.
 In late February through to early March 2021 the project ran a round of community consultation asking for feedback on early concept designs of the new St Albans Road substation.

 The online survey ran for two weeks and closed at 5pm Monday 8 March 2021.
 Now that the community consultation has closed, the project team is collating and analysing the responses.

 Final designs will be made available to the community from mid-2021.

 Works will be carefully planned to limit disruption to commuters and the local community.
 However, activities may create noise, dust and vibration typical of construction activities.

 A construction site will be established in these areas to support the substation works.
 These will accommodate site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.

 Site establishment activities will also include installing Tree Protection Zones for trees near the construction sites of the new and upgraded substations.
 There may also be drainage, sewerage and earthworks required onsite to connect services such as storm water.